atomatus/java-linq/README.md

 ## ⛓ Iterable Result
-All request generates a type of iterable result, each iterable result is not result of execution operation in time, but a scheduled of execution that's will be applied only when iterator is request, forced by method iterator(), or iteration in a loop.
+All request generates a type of iterable result, each iterable result is not result of execution operation in time, but a schedule of execution that's will be applied only when iterator is request, forced by method iterator(), or iteration in a loop.

 ### ⛓ IterableResult